by Tom Bosschaert

 We aimed to develop a more precise, clear, and actionable definition that will not only help organizations preserve our environment but also provide new avenues for adopting sustainability's fundamental principles.

 • "Sustainability is a state of a complex and dynamic system.
 In this state, a system can continue to flourish without leading to its internal collapse or requiring inputs from outside its defined system boundaries.
-When applied to our civilization, this state is consistent with an equitable and healthy society, thriving ecosystems, and a beautiful planet."

 The SiD Definition of Sustainability